 - 14 ounces canned chopped tomatoes

-- 14 ounces canned coconut milk full fat or light
+- 14 ounces canned coconut milk full fat

 - Lime slices for serving